jnraine/cuddlefish/README.md

 ## Configuration

 Check out the example `shards.yml` file in this repository to see how to set up your shards.
-Then, in your app's initializers, call this to load all the shard data and hook Cuddlefish into ActiveRecord:
+Then, in a file called `config/cuddlefish.rb`, call this to load all the shard data and hook Cuddlefish into ActiveRecord:
 ```ruby
 Cuddlefish.start("shards.yml")
 ```
+cuddlefish will load your `config/cuddlefish.rb` file at startup; you don't have to explicitly require it yourself.

 ## Usage